ITISFoundation/osparc-manual/docs/platform_introduction/studies.md

 7. **Export cMIS**: this will download various Excel files that you need to adhere to the [SPARC Dataset Structure (SDS)](https://docs.sparc.science/docs/overview-of-sparc-dataset-format) and publish your computational Study on the [SPARC Portal](sparc.science).
 In addition, if you have provided a [Quality](/docs/platform_introduction/user_setup/annotations.md#quality) assessment by filling in the Ten Simple Rules (TSRs) rating rubric, the rating values will be also exported.
 8. **Delete:** as you may guess, this will delete the particular Study, with a confirmation popup.
 This will be allowed only if you are the [Owner](/docs/study_setup/sharestudy.md#user-roles) of a Study.
 Warning: deleting a Study cannot be undone!

-This just a list of the most important operations, feel free to click on the other tabs and discover more.
+This is just a list of the most important operations, feel free to click on the other tabs and discover more.

 *To learn about Study sharing and publishing, see [Sharing and Publishing Studies](/docs/study_setup/sharestudy.md)*